🎥 Video: Let's build a retail loyalty program that drives profit.

 It's much easier to lose a customer to a competitor online.
 A customer may simply move on to the following search result or read a negative purchase story in your store on a forum and exclude you from their considered options.
 You have to be persuasive at every customer touchpoint, and that's a costly and resource-intensive task.

-Fine, I generalized a bit by listing just two eCommerce challenges here.
+Fine, we generalized a bit by listing just two eCommerce challenges here.
 Of course, there could be more depending on the product/service offerings, eCommerce business policies, target market, and customer group demographics or psychographics.
 Nevertheless, the solution to prevent customer churn and make them more loyal is almost within reach — it's called an eCommerce loyalty program.

 What are the eCommerce loyalty programs?